 Four Virginia Student-Athletes Earn ACC Postgraduate Awards

-Feb.
-19, 2015 CHARLOTTESVILLE – Four Virginia student-athletes have been honored with 2015 ACC Postgraduate Awards, as announced Thursday by ACC Commissioner John Swofford.
-Jordan Lavender (women’s track & field), Courtney Swan (women’s lacrosse), Ellen Williamson (women’s swimming & diving) and Morgan Brian (women’s soccer) are part of a list of 53 ACC student-athletes who have been selected for the Weaver-James-Corrigan Award.
-Brian was one of eight ACC student-athletes to earn an honorary award.
+CHARLOTTESVILLE, Va. – Four Virginia student-athletes have been honored with 2013 ACC Postgraduate Awards, as announced Thursday by ACC Commissioner John Swofford.
+Ari Dimas (men’s soccer), Simone Egwu (women’s basketball), Lauren Perdue (women’s swimming) and Matt Snyder (wrestling) are part of a list of 41 ACC student-athletes who have been selected for the Weaver-James-Corrigan Award.
+Perdue was one of five ACC student-athletes to earn an honorary award.

-The Weaver-James-Corrigan and Jim and Pat Thacker postgraduate scholarships are awarded to selected student-athletes who intend to pursue a graduate degree following completion of their undergraduate requirements.
+The Weaver-James-Corrigan scholarship is awarded to selected student-athletes – three from each league institution – who intend to pursue a graduate degree following completion of their undergraduate requirements.
 Each recipient will receive $5,000 toward his or her graduate education.
 Those honored have performed with distinction in both the classroom and their respective sport, while demonstrating exemplary conduct in the community.
-An additional eight student-athletes who plan to enter a professional career in their chosen sport were named honorary recipients.

-The 53 student-athletes will be honored at the annual Cone Health ACC Postgraduate Luncheon hosted by the Nat Greene Kiwanis Club and presented by ESPN on April 15 at the Grandover Resort in Greensboro, N.C.
+The 41 student-athletes will be honored at the annual ACC Postgraduate Luncheon presented by ESPN on April 17 in the Guilford Ballroom at the Sheraton Greensboro at the Four Seasons.

 The Weaver-James-Corrigan Award is named in honor of the late Jim Weaver and Bob James, as well as Gene Corrigan, the first three ACC commissioners.
 The league’s first commissioner, James H. Weaver, served the conference from 1954-70 after a stint as the Director of Athletics at Wake Forest University.
 His early leadership and uncompromising integrity are largely responsible for the excellent reputation enjoyed by the ACC today.